haochenuw/coupgame/Notes.md

 Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.

-There's some issue with getting the initial game state.
+There's some issue with getting the initial game state on mobile

 ## Tricky situation